vaeth/calc-extension/README.md

 There is a special variable name `#` which always refers to the result of the last (succesful) calculation.

+There are also special sequences which can occur anywhere in an expression:

+- `"16"` switch to hexadecimal output from now on.
+  Instead of 16 any number between 2 and 36 can be used as the number basis.
+  Use `""` or `"0"` to reset to the default output (decimal) format.
+- `'60'` forces the displayed size of all inputs field to be 60.
+  Instead of 60 any other positive integer number can be used as the size.
+  Use `''` or `'0'` to reset to the default size chosen by the browser.

-The whole syntax and operator precedence with the exception of `#` is inspired by the javascript specification.
+The whole syntax and operator precedence with the exception of `#` and special sequences is inspired by the javascript specification.

 The actual calculation of the functions and number conversion occurs by javascript calls.
 Therefore, available precision, error messages,